Assessment for Minimum Proficiency Level (AMPL)

-The development of the AMPL is a significant step forward and has the potential to align national and cross-national assessment programs to a single set of global standards in mathematics and reading as articulated in SDG 4.1.1 for end of primary education (b).
-The same methods of aligning assessment programs could be applied if further assessments are developed to measure learning outcomes at the end of lower secondary (c), or the end of lower primary education (a).
+The development of the AMPL is a significant step forward and has the potential to align national and cross-national assessment programs to a single set of global standards in mathematics and reading as articulated in SDG 4.1.1.

 Read the latest paper on AMPL (August 2023)